mshangle1/watchmen/GET_STARTED.md

  - Testing scenarios are created by steps in Gherkin.
 Most lines in a Gherkin document start with one of the keywords.

- - The feature file should be called \<featureName\>.feature and placed in src/main/resources/features/
+ - The feature file should be called \<featureName\>.feature and placed under src/main/resources/features/

 Here’s the example of the feature file: